If you feel like your paycheck disappears every month, you are not the only one.

 But once you get used to it, it becomes part of your routine.

-And even though it’s not glamorous, it works.
+And even though it is not flashy, it works.

-I recently finished working with a client who told me something that made me smile.
+I recently worked with a client who told me something that made me smile.

 She said she actually loves tracking her spending now.

-She loves being able to look at the numbers and know exactly where she stands during the month.
+Because she can look at the numbers and know exactly where she stands.

 Did I just go over budget?

-But once she started writing everything down, something interesting happened.
+But once she started writing everything down, that stress went down.

-One week she felt like she had shopped more than usual.
+One week she felt like she had spent more than normal.

-When she checked her numbers, she realized she was still within her spending limit.
+When she checked her numbers, she realized she was still within her limit.

-Instead of stressing about it all day, she looked at the numbers and moved on.
+So instead of stressing all day, she looked at the facts and moved on.

 No guilt.